How to Secure Video Streaming for Your Enterprise

 A good enterprise video platform should be built on the four following pillars:

 • Governance: An enterprise’s security system is only as good as its ability to enforce regulations and compliance rules.
 A robust governance layer ensures the system is being used as it was designed.
 This pillar also includes the creation of approvals workflows to ensure the appropriate individuals are assigned to each authorization, validation, and compliance step for all video content.
-Further, governance protocols enable enterprises to enforce retention policies, ensuring sensitive videos are kept (or removed, depending on the content) after a specified period of time.
+Furthermore, governance protocols enable enterprises to enforce retention policies, ensuring sensitive videos are kept (or removed, depending on the content) after a specified period of time.

 1. Communicate early and often with the senior leadership team